 Grammy-winning jazz singer Al Jarreau dies

-Jarreau was born in Milwaukee, WI, on March 12, 1940, and began singing at 4 years old.
+Jarreau was born in Milwaukee, WI, and began singing at 4 years old.
 He specialized in jazz, R&B and pop music, and won many awards for his contribution to music culture.

 Comments